JEAN LAKE LITHIUM GOLD PROJECT

-Foremost Lithium increased its lithium and gold footprint by acquiring the option to earn a 100% interest in the Jean Lake Lithium-Gold property located in the mining friendly town of Snow Lake, an historic center of exploration and base and precious metal production .
-The property consists of five claims and spans 2500 acres in the eastern portion of the Proterozoic Flin-Flon-Snow Lake greenstone belt of the Canadian Shield, an area known for hosting world-class gold, and gold-rich base-metal deposits and for the development of lithium resources.
+On July 30, 2021, we entered into an option agreement for the 2,476-acre/1,002-hectare Jean Lake Lithium-Gold Project, located in the Snow Lake District of Manitoba.
+This five-claim property lies on the eastern portion of the Proterozoic Flin-Flon-Snow Lake greenstone belt of the Canadian Shield.
+This area is known for hosting world-class gold, and gold-rich base-metal deposits and for the development of lithium resources.

 - Power access through the property

 - Airstrip located 5 km to the northwest.